Email FacebookTwitterMenu burgerClose thin

 Share

-A recent study from the career experts Zety says that 40% of respondents fear retirement more than death.
-And almost nine in 10 responded that their biggest retirement fear is not having enough income.
+According to a study from the career experts at Zety, 40% of respondents fear retirement more than death itself.
+1 And almost nine out of 10 respondents said their biggest fear in retirement is not having enough income, with many wondering how much a couple needs to retire.
 For married couples, planning retirement for two people can be complicated.
-How much they will need will depend on their financial circumstances.
-Here’s a breakdown of the average retirement savings for couples by age.
+And how much they’ll need to save will depend on their individual financial circumstances.
+Below we review the average retirement savings for couples by age.

 A financial expert could help you create a financial plan for your retirement needs and goals.

-Unfortunately, many Americans aren’t putting enough money away for their future.
-In fact, 25% of Americans have no retirement savings at all according to a report from PWC.
-And among those who haven’t saved enough for retirement, EBRI research estimates that households as of January 2020 saved $3.68 trillion less than what they should have in their retirement accounts.
+Unfortunately, many Americans aren’t putting away enough money for their future.
+In fact, 25% of Americans have no retirement savings at all, according to a report from PWC.
+2

-Another study by Vanguard calculated the average 401(k) balances by age.
-The table below breaks down average and median balances by age group:
+A study by Vanguard does, however, break down the average 401(k) balances by age.
+3 The table below breaks down average and median balances by age group.

 401(k) Balances By Age Group